-This simple kimono top from Simply Sewing issue 3 is made using just two pattern pieces and can be sewn up in an afternoon.
+This simple kimono top was one of our most popular patterns when we featured it in the magazine back in issue 3.
+It’s made using just two pattern pieces so you can sew it up in an afternoon.

 Make sure you share yours with us using #simplysewingmag!